 How many deaths will it take ‘til he knows that too many people have died?[ii]

 How many deaths must it take before we examine our own spirituality, the purpose of Lent?
 How much blood should be shed before we bend toward justice?
 God isn’t to be found in the holy of holies nor in the glories of heaven but amidst the suffering.
 If we cannot see God in places of torment, suffering with the poor, the weak and the hated, we’re pledging our loyalty to the wrong God.
-And if we see God suffering with the dying, and yet do nothing about it, we echo the insult of the thief on the cross: “Save yourself and us!”[iii]
+And if we see God suffering with the dying, and yet do nothing about it, we echo—in much different ways—the insult of the thief on the cross: “Save yourself and us!”[iii]

 What then is our Lenten ethic – engagement or detachment?

 [i] T. Storm Heter, Sartre’s Ethics of Engagement: Authenticity and Civic Virtue (New York: Continuum International Publishing Group, 2006), 103.